VOLUNTEER TO SERVE ON A TAAAC COMMITTEE

 SPECIAL EDUCATION COMMITTEE

-A Special Education Committee shall review and coordinate Association activities and goals in the area Special Education.
+A Special Education Committee shall review and coordinate Association activities and goals in the area of Special Education.
 The committee shall elect its chairperson.